 • DOI: 10.1139/apnm-2023-0594

-This AI-generated analysis is for informational and research purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition.
+Medical Disclaimer: This content is for informational and educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.